 How to Buy a House When Relocating

 Once you have your current home under contract, it’s time to start thinking about where you’re going to live once you relocate.
 If those plans include buying a new house, here’s what to do:

 Step #1: Find a real estate agent who’s a market expert.

 Chances are, you’re relocating to an area you don’t know very well.
-That’s why it’s even more crucial to partner with a real estate agent who you can trust and is an expert in that area.
-They’ll be able to help you know what neighborhood to look in and what kind of home you can afford with your budget.
+That’s why it’s so important to partner with a real estate agent who you can trust and is an expert in that area.
+They’ll help you know what neighborhood to look at and what kind of home you can afford that fits your budget.

 Step #2: Know your housing budget.